mcqua007/shopify-bare/readme.md

 _The development process_

-1. You have two options either `yarn dev` which will open a preview link, start theme watch on your _`/dist`_ files, and start watching for changes in your _`/src`_ files or if you want to get _auto reloading_ with Browser Sync, run `yarn watch` to start watching both your _`/src`_ and _`/dist`_ folders then open a new terminal tab and run `yarn bs` to start Browser Sync to get a link that will allow auto reload your site on file changes (among many other things)
+1. You have two options either `yarn dev` which will open a preview link, start theme watch on your _`/dist`_ files, and start watching for changes in your _`/src`_ files or if you want to get _auto reloading_ with Shopify CLI's dev command, run `yarn watch` to start watching both your _`/src`_ and _`/dist`_ folders.

-2. Once your changes look good on development the next step is to run `yarn stage`.
-This builds your files in production mode and deploys them to your staging theme.
-Then opens a preview to make sure changes are stable there.
+2. At this point you have local dev working.
+I would recommend uaing [Shopify's github integration](https://shopify.dev/docs/themes/tools/github) to get preview links for new PRs and auto merges into main to live.
+Or right your own github actions to get your CI/CD flow the way you would like.

-3. Once you have verified the changes.
-You can deploy to live by running `yarn live:deploy`, this will confirm you actually want to deploy to live, enter y and watch your changes go live.
+3. Once you have verified the changes on your PR.
+You can deploy be merging into main.
+Again this functionality requires you install [Shopify's github integration](https://shopify.dev/docs/themes/tools/github) on your repo.

-P.S.
-This project doesn't give you the command to watch live even though theme kit allows you to.
-You really should never watch live.

 **How to handle CSS and Javascript?**
 So first off I should let you know that all built js and css files have `.min` suffix(ex. styles.min.css ).
 This means when you reference the file in liquid you need to include the suffix.
 I have two theories on how a project should handle the CSS and Javascript files depending on your needs.